Government of Indiana: County government

-County council: A county council of seven to fifteen members controls all spending and revenue of the county government.
+County council: A county council of seven or nine members controls all spending and revenue of the county government.
 Each county sets their own rules of whether or not a council position is At-Large or divided by districts.
 The council members serve four-year terms.
 They are responsible for setting salaries, the annual budget, and special spending.
 The council also has limited authority to impose local taxes, usually in the form of an income tax that is subject to state-level approval, excise taxes, or service taxes, like those on dining or lodging.

-Board of commissioners: The executive body consists of three to five commissioners.
+Board of commissioners: The executive body consists of three commissioners.
 The commissioners are elected county-wide, and serve four-year terms, which are usually staggered.
 One of the commissioners, typically the most senior, serves as president.
 The commissioners are responsible for carrying out the acts legislated by the council, and for managing the day-to-day functions of the county government.

 Boards and commissions: Counties also utilize boards and commissions to oversee different aspects of the county.
 These boards are usually filled by direct election from the public, appointment by the Board of Commissioners, or a combination of both methods.
 Boards and commissions typically oversee management of water facilities, public roads, and new projects, among other tasks.
 For example, each school district has a board, whose members are chosen through public election.
 County school boards are responsible for funding and management of the public school system within their district.
 The majority of school funding comes from property taxes.
 The tax rate is subject to state level approval and is capped by law.

 Courts: Each county has its own circuit court, formed pursuant to the Indiana state constitution.
 Some counties have additional courts.
 The circuit and superior courts are courts of general jurisdiction.
-Several counties, including Marion County, also have dedicated small claims courts, in addition to city courts and town courts with statutorily-defined jurisdiction.
+Several counties, including Marion County, also have dedicated small claims courts, in addition to city courts and town courts with statutorily defined jurisdiction.

 County officials: The county has several other elected offices; including a sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk.
 Each of these elected officers serves a term of four years and oversees a different part of the county government.
 Members elected to county government positions are required to declare party affiliations and to be residents of the county.